nina-razmadze/ExpenseTracker/README.md

 Accessibility: The application is designed to be accessible to all users, ensuring that everyone can manage their expenses with ease.

-User-Friendly Interface: The clean and intuitive user interface makes it easy for users of all tech levels to navigate and utilize the application. write this for redme file more complex
+User-Friendly Interface: The clean and intuitive user interface makes it easy for users of all tech levels to navigate and utilize the application.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh